 Travel is our obsession.
-We started dating because of our joint love of travel, and kept traveling throughout our engagement and our marriage.
+We started dating because of our joint love of travel, and kept traveling throughout our engagement and marriage.
 It’s the one thing we can agree on no matter what and the one priority that never seems to come into question.
-It’s the what we save for, what we invest by far the most time and energy into, and what makes us feel like we’re the most alive.
-As far as we’re concerned, it’s done us nothing but good and we want others to be able experience the same things that have so altered our lives.
+It’s what we save for, what we invest by far the most time and energy into, and what makes us feel like we’re the most alive.

 A couple of things you should know.
 We’re not early twenty-somethings with a trust fund using our gap year to travel.
 We didn’t join the Euro-trash backpacker tribe.
 We are not trying to re-create ‘Eat, Pray, Love.’
 We will never study abroad because we’re too old for that.
 We’re not trying to “find ourselves,” we’re not looking for inner peace, and we’re not searching for a guru.
 We don’t want to go down the ex-pat route, we don’t want to teach English overseas, we only kind of want to WWOOF, and we don’t want to leave our friends, family, and little city for good.
 We’ve just got a really bad case of wanderlust.
 We made exploration a permanent write-in to our budget and now we jump on a plane any and every chance we can.